niplav/site/content_warning.md

 examples of such hazards, but abstractly, those would be information that causes harm to a sufficient number (>10%) of people.

 I reserve it to myself to judge some information an information hazard.
+I also [don't negotiate with terrorist memeplexes](http://unremediatedgender.space/2018/Jan/dont-negotiate-with-terrorist-memeplexes/ "Don't Negotiate With Terrorist Memeplexes").